Stochastically-induced bistability in chemical reaction systems: Bistable behavior from slow splitting

-Suppose $X_A$ is a Markov jump process with rates $N\tr_+(x)dt=\bP[X_A(t+dt)=x+1|X_A(t)=x]$ and $N\tr_-(x)dt=\bP[X_A(t+dt)=x-1|X_A(t)=x]$ such that $\ln\tr_+, \ln\tr_-$ are bounded Lipschitz continuous functions, and $X_N=N^{-1}X_A$ is its rescaled version.
-Then, according to the Freidlin-Wentzell large deviation theory for Markov jump processes, \cite{SW} Theorem 6.17, since transitions between the two stable equilibria $x_1,x_3$ of $\tphi$ are uniquely achieved by crossing the potential barrier at $x_2$, the deviations of $X_N$ away from neighbourhoods of $x_1$ and $x_3$ are characterized by the large deviation rate function for $X_N$ given by the quasipotential (with respect to $x_i$ and $x_2$),
+Suppose $X_A$ is a Markov jump process with rates $N\tr_+(x)\,dt=\bP [X_A(t+dt)=x+1|X_A(t)=x]$ and $N\tr_-(x)\,dt=\bP[X_A(t+dt)=x-1|X_A(t)=x]$ such that $\ln\tr_+, \ln\tr_-$ are bounded Lipschitz continuous functions, and $X_N=N^{-1}X_A$ is its rescaled version.
+Then, according to the Freidlin--Wentzell large deviation theory for Markov jump processes, \cite{SW} Theorem~6.17, since transitions between the two stable equilibria $x_1,x_3$ of $\tphi$ are uniquely achieved by crossing the potential barrier at $x_2$, the deviations of $X_N$ away from neighborhoods of $x_1$ and $x_3$ are characterized by the large deviation rate function for $X_N$ given by the quasipotential (with respect to $x_i$ and $x_2$),

 where $\ell$ is the action functional in variational form